 The objective of the Company is to create value through the discovery and development of gold and high-value base metal resources.

 In pursuing this objective the Board has committed to the highest level of governance applicable to a Company of our size and to setting a culture that values the very highest of ethical standards in all territories in which we operate and that encourages personal and corporate integrity throughout the Group.
-To this end we have adopted the UK Corporate Governance Code, as published by the Financial Reporting Council.
+To this end, the Board has decided to adopt the QCA Corporate Governance Code (“QCA Code”).
+Details of how the Company complies with the QCA Code can be found here.

 Board of Directors